 Austria 2 Euro Commemorative Coin, Centenary of the Founding of the Republic of Austria.

-This Brilliant Uncirculated Euro coins set from Austria contains all eight Euro coins dated 2018, 1 cent to 2 euro commemorative, the Founding of the Republic of Austria.
+This Brilliant Uncirculated Euro coins set from Austria contains all eight Euro coins dated 2019, 1 cent to 2 euro.

 Colourful Creatures, The Shark.
 The new Colourful Creatures series become active at night − by glowing in the dark.
 Special uncirculated 3 Euro coins.
 Diameter: 34 mm.
 Mintage 50,000